calvinbrown085/nfl-fantasy-football/README.md

 - Focuses on your individual team's performance

 ### 👥 **2.
 League Matchups** (`league_matchups.py`)
-- Shows **current week matchups for ALL teams** in the league
+- Shows **previous week results AND current week matchups** for ALL teams
 - Includes owner names for each team
-- Displays starting lineups side-by-side for each matchup
+- Displays starting lineups side-by-side for current week matchups
+- Shows final scores and results for previous week
-- Perfect for seeing who everyone is playing this week
+- Perfect for seeing league-wide performance and upcoming games

 ### 🔧 **3.
 Common Functions** (`nfl_common.py`)
 - Shared utility functions used by both scripts